c2lang/c2compiler/README.md

 - put all output through filter for coloring/not

 ## AST
+- split global VarDecl (has AST idx) with local varDecl? -> does this save something?
 - remove Module from Decl, move to sub-classes make Decl.getModule() that switches
     VarDecl -> local,param,member dont need Module! (only global)